If you are covered by a wastewater or stormwater discharge permit, we collect fees from you.

 - Construction stormwater permit holders are billed annually.

 For existing coverage, we normally begin mailing out invoices to permit holders in July, but this schedule is subject to change.

 For new permits issued during the fiscal year we will mail a fee invoice within a few weeks of permit issuance.

 Why do I have to pay a fee?

-As a result of that law, Ecology adopted Chapter 173-224 WAC - Wastewater Discharge Permit Fees, which contains a schedule for collecting fees for these permits.
+As a result of that law, Ecology adopted Chapter 173-224 WAC - Water Quality Permit Fees, which contains a fee schedule for collecting fees for these permits.